Nylia-in-C/2023-01_Team8/README.md

 &nbsp;
 To view a different week, click on the left and right arrow navigation buttons above the schedule.

+Note: *Ghost rooms* denote rooms that do not currently exist, indicating a need to get an additional room.

 &nbsp;
 ### 3.2.1.
 Cohort Schedule
 After at least one classroom schedule has been created, the user can filter by cohorts to receive a cohort-specific schedule.
 This schedule can be navigated left and right the same way as the classroom schedule.

+Note: *Ghost rooms* denote rooms that do not currently exist, indicating a need to get an additional room.

 &nbsp;
 ### 3.2.3.
 Options